getify/You-Dont-Know-JS/objects-classes/ch4.md

 *It depends.*

 Uh oh.
 Depends?
 That sounds confusing.

 Don't worry, it's not as bad as it sounds.
 The *default context* assignment depends on whether the code is in strict-mode or not.
-But thankfully, virtually all JS code these days is running in strict-mode.
-So most of the time, the *default assignment* context won't "depend" on anything.
+But thankfully, virtually all JS code these days is running in strict-mode; for example, ESM (ES Modules) always run in strict-mode, as does code inside a `class` block.
+And virtually all transpiled JS code (via Babel, TypeScript, etc) is written to declare strict-mode.

-In strict-mode, the *default context* is pretty straightforward: it's `undefined`.
+So almost all of the time, modern JS code will be running in strict-mode, and thus the *default assignment* context won't "depend" on anything; it's pretty straightforward: `undefined`.
 That's it!

 | NOTE: |
 | :--- |